 Male greyhounds grow up to 28 to 30 inches, weighing 65 to 70 pounds.
 As for the females, their size can reach from 27 to 28 inches with 60 to 65 pounds.

-They are much more significant when comparing them to the related breed, Italian Greyhounds, which are only 13 to 15 inches in height.
+They are much more significant when compared to the related breed, Italian Greyhounds, which are only 13 to 15 inches tall.

 Color & Coat Type